 The generator produces Carbon Monoxide while it is running.
 Carbon Monoxide is a colorless, tasteless and odorless gas.

-Test the carbon monoxide detector every time you use the RV (See Page 35, Carbon Monoxide).
+Test the carbon monoxide detector every time you use the RV (See this manual's Occupant Safety Section).

 Be sure that you read and understand the generator manufacturer operator's manual before operating the generator.